Lightning-AI/pytorch-lightning/docs/source/callbacks.rst

 Best Practices
 ==============

 1. Callbacks should be isolated in their functionality.
-Your callback should not rely on the presence of other callbacks in order to work properly.
+Your callback should not rely on the behavior of other callbacks in order to work properly.
 2. Do not manually call methods from the callback.
 The callbacks are designed to be invoked at specific times during training.
 Directly calling methods (eg. `on_validation_end`) is strongly discouraged.
 3. Whenever possible, your callbacks should not depend on the order in which they are executed.